Ville Valo: Artistry and influences

 As a songwriter, many of Valo's songs tackle themes of love.
 He has stated: "I feel like there is no subject more important for a song than relationships.
 It's the only thing that moves me."
 Valo also takes inspiration from literature, but only certain aspects of it, explaining: "As a guy who writes songs, I get excited about an idea, or a book, or a sentence.
 I don't necessarily get excited about the whole of Tolkien, I just get excited about Uruk-hai.
 Just a little detail that just makes my mind work overdrive."
 Valo's lyrics have been described as "oozing with blood-dripping hearts and gothic melodrama".
 Valo and the rest of HIM referred to the band's music as "love metal", the idea of which was to combine more melodic and melancholic elements with heavier influences.
 He has described HIM's music as "sentimental, hard-hitting rock".
 Valo's musical influences include Black Sabbath, Type O Negative, Neil Young, The Sisters of Mercy, Fields of the Nephilim, Johnny Cash, Depeche Mode, Elvis Presley, Rauli "Badding" Somerjoki, and Tapio Rautavaara.
 Some of his non-musical influences include Edgar Allan Poe, H.P.
 Lovecraft, Timo K. Mukka, Charles Baudelaire, Charles Bukowski, Austin Osman Spare, Maya Deren, and Shigeo Fukuda.

 Much of HIM's success has been attributed to Valo's songwriting ability, public image, and charisma.
-He has a baritone voice.
 In 2006, he was ranked number 80 in Hit Paraders Top 100 Metal Vocalists of All Time.
 Loudwire ranked Valo as the 14th greatest metal frontman of the 21st century, stating: "His baritone voice is undeniably gorgeous, his vampiric charisma is almost hypnotic, male fans desperately attempt to emulate him and female fans scream ballistically as if he was the second coming of Elvis."
 Metal Hammer described Valo as one of the early 2000s few new rockstars, stating: "HIM were like no other band.
 They had a special something, but more importantly they had a special someone.
 Ville shone like a star with his blend of Mick Jagger posturing and Brandon Lee's dark charms in The Crow."
 Valo has been voted a sex symbol in polls conducted by Kerrang!, Revolver and MTV3.
 Regarding these accolades, Valo said: "To be honest, I don't know what a sex symbol is.
 Compliments are nice, but I've always liked compliments on the music more."
 When asked if it frustrates him as a songwriter and a musician, Valo stated that ultimately "it doesn't matter".
 He compared the situation to Kiss, noting how the visuals and music are part of one whole.